MenNoWar/HearthStone_revived/README.md

 ## Thanks..
 .. go to [Detalhes](https://valheim.thunderstore.io/package/Detalhes/) for the [original mod](https://valheim.thunderstore.io/package/Detalhes/Hearthstone/)
-.. the great community of the J&ouml;tunn  mod
+.. to the great, supporting [community of the J&ouml;tunn Mod](https://discord.gg/DdUt6g7gyA) - you are awesome!
 .. and to beloved "<b>schattentraum</b>" for her wish to have a current working version